-‘Dark Matter’ is Troika’s largest single sculptural form to date.
+‘Dark Matter’ is Troika’s largest single sculptural form to date and a 'real-world simulation' of a complex spatial system created in a virtual space.
 It premiered at Art Basel Unlimited 2014, and was subsequently exhibited at ZKM Centre for Art and Media Karlsruhe in 2015 alongside artists Yuri Ancarani, Camille Henrot and Conrad Shawcross.

 J.J.
 Charlesworth, ArtReview / Art Basel 2014 roundup